-When you make an offer on a property the estate agent may ask for proof of funds.
+When you make an offer on a house the estate agent will ask to see proof of funds.
 Here’s why they are asking and what you may be asked to provide.

 You don’t have to show proof of funds until you make an offer on a property.
 Some estate agents may ask to see it earlier.
 There’s nothing wrong with doing this, but if you don’t want to you don’t have to.
 Showing evidence you have the funds in place means you are a serious buyer.